Vector fields with big and small volume on the 2-sphere

-In the continuation of Proposition \ref{doiscasoscalculaveis}, the minimum volume $2\pi^2$ is attained with $k=0$, ie. with $X_{\mathrm{m},0}$ in its domain $M^\star$.
 Minimality of $X_{\mathrm{m},1}$ in its domain and homological class is conjectured in \cite{Ped} and proven by \cite{BorGil2010}.
 From \eqref{minoravolX}, we only get $(\pi+2+0-2)2\pi=2\pi^2<8\pi$.
 Minimality depends on the topology of the domain and the vector fields.
-How these classes effectively rule challenges our understanding.
+How the corresponding homological classes rule volume escapes to our understanding.

 For any $k>0$, we have $ (\pi+1+k+k-1-2)2\pi=(\pi+2k-2)2\pi\leq\vol(X_{\mathrm{m},k})$.